-Finally, we may be concerned about possible lags between webrooming and store visits.
-We thus expand our main model by including $v{is,t-1}$ , i.e., the amount of online visits in the week before.
-Since $v{ist}$ and $v{is,t-1}$ are highly correlated, we may introduce collinearity in this new model, thereby introducing noise in the coefficients of these variables.
-We find that indeed the coefficient of $v{ist}$ drops from 1.03 in Model (12) down to 0.53 in this alternative specification, Model (25) in Table 9, while $v{is,t-1}$ has a coefficient of 0.55.
-Most importantly, the coefficient of distance remains at -0.0055, hence nearly identical to that of Model (12).
+Finally, the granular data also allows us to explore a possible lag between webrooming and store visits.
+We thus expand the model in Equation (2) by including $v{is,t-1}$, i.e., the amount of online visits in the prior week.
+Since v{ist} and $v{is,t-1}$ are highly correlated, we may introduce collinearity in this new model, thereby introducing noise in the coefficients of these variables.
+We find that indeed the coefficient of v{ist} drops from 1.0386 down to 0.5377 when lagged online visits are introduced-see Models (28) and (31) in Tables 11 and 12 respectively-while the lagged variable itself $v{is,t-1}$ has a coefficient of 0.5517.
+Most importantly, the coefficient of distance remains at -0.0175, hence nearly identical to that of Model (28) without lagged online visits.